 Practical suggestions about how you can support others, and get help for yourself, are towards the end of this blog.

-Today is World Suicide Prevention Day and an important reminder that everyone can make a difference to others who have reached the point of wanting to end their lives.
+Everyone can make a difference to others who have reached the point of wanting to end their lives.

 The need for suicide prevention is at least as great as ever.
 In the UK, the suicide rate appears to have risen for the first time since 2013, according to new figures from the Office of National Statistics.

 Men in their late forties are at especially high risk of taking their own lives and women in this age group are also at relatively high risk.

 Suicides among young people are far fewer - but the latest statistics show a troubling increase in recent years.
 Among 10-to-24-year-old girls and women in particular, there has been an especially sharp rise in the number taking their own lives.

 So what is going on - and what can change things for the better?

 Rise in suicides likely to be linked to austerity - but the story behind each suicide is complex